eustin/houston/README.md

 ## How to install frontend and backend dependencies

 In the root of this repo, you'll find a `package.json` file with a `install` convenience script.
-Running `npm install` will install both frontend and backend dependencies.
+Running `npm run install` will install both frontend and backend dependencies.

 ## How to run the application stack